Am I ready for an open relationship?

 Recent articles suggest that for many millennials, non-monogamy is not only common but desirable.
 But that is not to suggest that non-monogamy is for everyone; it simply is not.
-While it can and does work for many people and I am seeing an increase in couples in my practice taking an interest in opening their relationships, there are a number of things you need to consider if you are thinking of exploring non-monogamy.
+While it can and does work for many people and I am seeing an increase in couples in my sex therapy and couples counseling practice taking an interest in opening their relationships, there are a number of things you need to consider if you are thinking of exploring non-monogamy.

 Are some folks more suited to open relationships than others?